 Pioneer DJ PLX-1000 Professional Turntable

-The Pioneer DJ PLX-1000 professional turntable has been designed for DJs who demand high quality audio equipment at a reasonable price.
-The DJ PLX-1000 includes a built-in phono stage which makes it ideal for connecting to a home hi fi system.
+The Pioneer DJ PLX-1000 professional turntable has been designed for DJs who demand high-quality audio equipment at a reasonable price.
+The DJ PLX-1000 includes a built-in phono stage, which makes it ideal for connecting to a home hi-fi system.

-This model is equipped with a 12″ x 8″ solid aluminum platter which is made from heavy duty materials.
-The platter is covered with a scratch resistant coating which prevents unwanted marks from appearing on the record.
+This model is equipped with a 12″ x 8″ solid aluminum platter, which is made from heavy-duty materials.
+The platter is covered with a scratch-resistant coating, which prevents unwanted marks from appearing on the record.

-The DJ PLX-1000 features a variable pitch control which allows you to change the tone of the needle when playing different types of records.
+The DJ PLX-1000 features a variable pitch control, which allows you to change the tone of the needle when playing different types of records.
 Depending on the type of record being played, the motor can also be adjusted.

-The DJ PLX-1000 comes with a dust cover which protects the underside of the platter.
+The DJ PLX-1000 comes with a dust cover, which protects the underside of the platter.
 When closed, this cover helps prevent dirt and dust from accumulating on the platter.

-The DJ PL X-1000 also includes a built-in automatic shut off function which automatically stops the motor after 30 minutes of non-use.
+The DJ PL X-1000 also includes a built-in automatic shut-off function, which automatically stops the motor after 30 minutes of non-use.
 This feature keeps your motor running while you are away from the turntable.

-The DJ PL X-1000 is powered by an internal rechargeable battery pack which gives you up to eight hours of continuous play time.
+An internal rechargeable battery pack powers the DJ PL X-1000 and provides up to eight hours of continuous play.
 To charge the battery, simply remove the included USB cable and place the unit on top of any standard computer USB port.

 The DJ PL-1000 weighs approximately 5 pounds (2.3 kg) and measures 13.8 inches long x 6.7 inches wide x 7.9 inches tall (34 cm x 18 cm x 20 cm).